 Gently peel parchment paper off of the cake.

-Fold the long end of towel over the cake and roll it up.
+Fold the short end of towel over the end of the cake and roll it up.
 Place it on a rack and let it cool completely.

 When the cake has completely cooled, unroll the cake and it is ready for your filling.